ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

 Automatic Offset Calibration
 ============================

-.. warning:: DO NOT USE THIS WITH GPS-DERIVED YAW! ie :ref:`common-gps-for-yaw`
+.. warning:: DO NOT USE THIS WITH GPS-DERIVED YAW! ie :ref:`common-gps-for-yaw` in  firmware versions before 4.5.2!

 In the 4.0 and later releases of ArduPilot, an automatic offset learning feature is available.
 The :ref:`COMPASS_LEARN<COMPASS_LEARN>` parameter determines how this feature works.
 This is for advanced users and not recommended.